davidjbeveridge/mia_portfolio/data/artifacts/s4_occt651_opr.markdown

 ---
-title: "Semester 4&mdash;OCCT 651: Occupational profile and reflection"
+title: "Semester 4&mdash;OCCT 651: Occupational Profile and Reflection"
 summary: >
   I reflect on my work with, and subsequent occupational profile and analysis of a patient recovering from open reduction internal fixation surgery.